-- \$1,800,000 to increase reimbursements to providers in DC's child care subsidy program.
-Reimbursements for children 12 to 30 months will be increased to match rates for children birth to 12 months, since DC requires similar staffing ratios for both groups.
-This makes modest progress to address reimbursement rates that are well below market rates and that make it difficult for providers to offer high-quality care, according to a 2016 report by DCFPI and DC Appleseed. - \$500,000 to help early care and education centers and homes rated "bronze" or "silver" in the District's quality rating system to take steps to reach the highest quality "gold" rating, through grants and the development of shared services frameworks, expanding access to quality care for families by improving the quality of existing centers.
-The rating system is voluntary child care providers do not have to participate but each center's rating level determines the reimbursement rate it will receive for children in the city's child care subsidy program. - \$800,000 to contract with a third party vendor to conduct background checks for child care providers within the District and provide electronic results to OSSE; and - \$200,000 to contract with a third party vendor to develop a consumer friendly website that provides information on licensed child development facilities including results of annual inspections, formal complaint data and quality ratings.
+- \$2,100,000 to support Bronze and Silver centers in achieving Gold status, through grants and the development of shared services frameworks, expanding access to quality care for families by improving the quality of existing centers; - \$500,000 to support Gold centers in expanding facilities, expanding access to quality care for families by increasing the number of children who can be served in high-quality centers; - \$800,000 to contract with a third party vendor to conduct background checks for child care providers within the District and provide electronic results to OSSE; and - \$200,000 to contract with a third party vendor to develop a consumer friendly website that provides information on licensed child development facilities including results of annual inspections, formal complaint data and quality ratings.

-Beyond these important investments, the FY 2017 budget does not include the substantial funding needed to increase the low reimbursement rates paid to early care and education providers.
+Beyond these important investments, the FY 2017 budget does not include funding to increase reimbursement rates paid to early care and education providers, even though rates are well below market rate.
 Providers that serve mostly low-income children, and rely mostly on the child care subsidy program, struggle to provide quality care and make ends meet due to low reimbursement rates.
-A recent report by the DC Fiscal Policy Institute and DC Appleseed cites the need for at least \$38 million more to be phased in over several years.
-This would help providers cover the costs of providing quality early care and education, including the need for salary supplements to improve compensation of the early care and education workforce.
+A recent report by the DC Fiscal Policy Institute and DC Appleseed cites the need for at least \$38 million more to help providers cover the costs of providing quality early care and education, including the need for salary supplements to improve compensation of the early care and education workforce.